Dinner for Seven: Plot

 Pastor Tim (Kelly AuCoin) visits the Jennings, apologizing for Alice's threat.
 He mentions how the feeling of isolation made him understand their predicament, as he feared never seeing his child.
 Elizabeth (Keri Russell) decides to invite Tim and Alice to dine with them later that week, which he accepts.

 Gabriel (Frank Langella) informs Elizabeth that she must continue her operation with Young Hee (Ruthie Ann Miles) and Don (Rob Yang).
 She visits Don at his house, lying to him by claiming she is pregnant with his child.
 Don wants her to have an abortion, "upsetting" her.

 A grieving Stan (Noah Emmerich) visits Philip (Matthew Rhys), telling him that Frank Gaad was killed by KGB agents.
 Later, Philip tells Elizabeth that he reported Gaad's Thailand trip to the Centre, making them question their role in his death.
 Stan also visits Oleg (Costa Ronin), informing him that the FBI will try to turn him and that he will stop seeing him, as he remains affected from Amador's and Gaad's deaths.
 That night, the Jennings dine with Pastor Tim and Alice (Suzy Jane Hunt), when Stan shows up.
 Henry (Keidrich Sellati) decides to invite him over.
 As they dine, Tim and Alice both express discomfort with Stan's job at the FBI, not revealing the Jennings' true nature.

 The following day, Philip and Gabriel arrive at Don's office accompanied by an agent (Marceline Hugot), pretending to be Patty's family.
 They claim that Patty killed herself and Philip demands that he pay for her funeral.
 While Philip and Don leave for the bank, Gabriel and the agent retrieve the access code to the lab.
 While the operation is a success, Elizabeth is devastated as she lost her friendship with Young Hee.
 That night, she and Paige walk in the street when they are approached by two muggers.
-The muggers try to rob them and take an interest in Paige, prompting Elizabeth to knock one unconscious and kill the other with a knife.
+The muggers try to rob them and take an interest in Paige, prompting Elizabeth to knock one unconscious and kill the other with his knife.
 Elizabeth then leaves with a shocked Paige.